 - CoCo & Co Content reCommendations

-• HOW CAN VOICE TECHNOLOGY HELP COMPANIES IN THE CORONAVIRUS ERA?
+• HOW CAN VOICE TECH HELP COMPANIES IN THE CORONAVIRUS ERA?

-With the Corona we’ve see the usage of voice interactions takes up a lot, but I think what a lot of companies are missing at this moment with a voice interaction is the research they can do – using voice as research material.
+With the Corona we’ve see the usage of voice tech interactions takes up a lot.
+But I think what a lot of companies are missing at this moment with a voice interaction is the research they can do – using voice tech as research material.

 We did it as a proof of concept.
 We used a survey method, so we had 20 people in a group and we asked – what’s your financial question?
 No way you can get answers through type form or Google forms, or anything like this.
-Through Google assistant, we got 300 answers within a week, just because we did it through voice, and I think many companies don’t realize yet that, especially if you have open questions – this is a very good way to ask it.
+Through Google assistant, we got 300 answers within a week, just because we did it through voice tech.
+And I think many companies don’t realize yet that, especially if you have open questions – this is a very good way to ask it.
 So we build our own small system to ask these questions and it worked perfectly.
-So this is something companies can start looking into as well, instead of making actions or skills or whole voice projects, use it as research tool.
+So this is something companies can start looking into as well.
+Instead of making actions or skills or whole voice tech projects, use it as research tool.

-• TELL US ABOUT AN AWKWARD, AMAZING OR CURIOUS THING THAT HAPPENED TO YOU DURING YOUR WORK.
+• TELL US ABOUT AN AWKWARD, AMAZING OR CURIOUS THING THAT HAPPENED TO YOU DURING YOUR WORK on voice tech.

 So there’s a video online showing me talking to a Robo-head who’s giving me answers, and then you hear how long the answers are that chatbots actually having, they’re pronouncing the whole URL, https//… and it was perfect for us.
 I made this one, I showed it to the stakeholders and they said – ‘Ok, now we understand, chat and voice are not the same thing’.
 So, this is how our proof of concept started.